ozzie-lam/rebyte-docs/product-guides/making-your-first-callable.md

 # ⚡ Making your first Callable

 {% hint style="info" %}
 Callable is currently in private preview, only selected developers and customers have access to Callable Builder.
-If you'd like to submit a request please contact cortex@kinesys.ai!
+If you'd like to submit a request please contact rebyte@kinesys.ai!
 {% endhint %}

 Callable is the serverless function that powers each copilot, or any of your AI workflows.
 Let's build a Callable today that helps recommend movies to watch!&#x20;

 ## 1. Create a knowledge

-One of the powerful features of Cortex is to let AI interact with your own data.
+One of the powerful features of ReByte is to let AI interact with your own data.
 Knowledge is where you store your data.&#x20;

 Head to the knowledge tab here and create a knowledge

 <figure><img src="../.gitbook/assets/image (4).png" alt=""><figcaption></figcaption></figure>

-Cortex supports multiple upload options.
+ReByte supports multiple upload options.
 Let's use Web as our options.
 Enter the Knowledge name and description and go to the the next step

 <figure><img src="../.gitbook/assets/image (27).png" alt=""><figcaption></figcaption></figure>